sparkflows/sparkflows-docs/docs/operations/logs/fire-pyspark-logs.rst

    :width: 70%

-.. note:: You can view the logs by login to Fire Insights server as well.
+.. note:: You can view the logs by login to Sparkflows server as well.